Transdisciplinary Journal of Engineering & Science

 https://atlas-tjes.org/index.php/tjes

-<p style="font-weight: 400;">The Transdisciplinary Journal of Engineering & Science (TJES) is the official international journal of the Academy of Transdisciplinary Learning & Advanced Studies (ATLAS),<a href="http://www.theatlas.org/">www.theatlas.org</a>.
-TJES is peer-reviewed, open access annually only one issue published journal which bridges the gap between science, engineering, art, and culture to solve societal complex problems. </p>The ATLAS Publishingen-USTransdisciplinary Journal of Engineering & Science1949-0569Deriving Manageable Transdisciplinary Research Models for Complicated Problematics Associated with Next-Generation Cyber-Physical Systems:
+<p style="font-weight: 400;">The Transdisciplinary Journal of Engineering & Science (TJES) is the official international journal of the Academy of Transdisciplinary Learning & Advanced Studies (ATLAS),<a href="http://www.theatlas.org/"> www.theatlas.org</a>.
+TJES is a peer-reviewed, open-access journal with only one issue published annually, which bridges the gap between science, engineering, art, and culture to solve complex societal problems. </p>The ATLAS Publishingen-USTransdisciplinary Journal of Engineering & Science1949-0569Wheat Bread with a Lower Glycemic Reaction Using Creole Maize and Turmeric: A Transdisciplinary Approach

 Copyright (c)